 If you've received AP or IB English composition credit, you must still register for First-Year Writing.
-The AP or IB English credits count for credit toward your degree, but Hamline's First-Year Writing courses (FYW 1110, FYW 1120) provide vital college-level skills in research and composition not captured by AP/IB.
-The first-year writing requirement is fulfilled with:
+The AP or IB English credits count for credit toward your degree, but Hamline's First-Year Writing course provides vital college-level skills in research and composition not captured by AP/IB.
+The first-year writing requirement is fulfilled with FYW 1120 (anytime in your first year).